ZSRSSC/ZS-VIDAT/README.md

 ```
 $ pip install wandb
 ```
-<!
-However, to keep track and organize the results of experiments, you may need to follow the [online documentation](https://docs.wandb.ai/quickstart) of W&B to quickstart.
-To run these codes, [sign up](https://app.wandb.ai/login?signup=true) an online account to track experiments or create a [local wandb server](https://hub.docker.com/r/wandb/local) using docker (recommended). >
+Optional: In order to keep track and organize the results of experiments and set the wandb mode "online".
+You may need to follow the [online documentation](https://docs.wandb.ai/quickstart) of W&B to quickstart.
+To run these codes, [sign up](https://app.wandb.ai/login?signup=true) an online account to track experiments or create a [local wandb server](https://hub.docker.com/r/wandb/local) using docker (recommended).

 **Downloading datasets**